|

 Flowers for the Sanctuary

-A small group has been created to provide flowers for the sanctuary every week, starting on Easter Sunday.
-We would be delighted to have a couple more people join us in this flower ministry.
+A small group has been created to provide flowers for the sanctuary every week.
+We would be delighted to have a couple of more people join us in this flower ministry.
 Please speak to Yvonne Oldaker or Linda Hughes if you're interested.

 Donations may also be made to cover the cost of flowers on future Sundays for an important personal celebration or in memory of a loved one.
 A sign up book will be placed in the entrance to the church, to indicate which Sunday you'd like to pay for flowers and in whose memory they are given.